 Middle managers include division managers, department managers, regional managers, and general/branch managers.
 They oversee a significant sub-unit of the firm and are supposed to execute the firm’s strategy within that sub-unit of the firm.

-Middle managers’ decisions rights depends can be split into three types, based on two key questions.
+Middle managers’ decision rights depends can be split into three types, based on two key questions.

 - Does this manager control revenue?

 - Does this manager control costs?

 Cost center managers run departments such as accounting, information technology, purchasing, human resources, maintenance, quality assurance, and research and development.
 Often factory production and operation are managed as a cost center.
 Revenue center managers typically oversee a sales office or a storefront.
 A profit center manager is over both costs and revenue, such as a factory manager, branch manager, or regional manager.